 It helps to establish a feeling of community, sense of belonging and develops the personal presentation skills of our students.
 Uniform is therefore not an option, it is a necessity.
 We expect all students to wear our uniform with pride.
-Whenever students are wearing the academy uniform, they are representing the academy.
+Whenever students are wearing the Academy uniform, they are representing the Academy.

-If shoes or an item of uniform is damaged or missing and there is a slight delay in replacing it, then the academy will provide a temporary replacement.
+If shoes or an item of uniform is damaged or missing and there is a slight delay in replacing it, then the Academy will provide a temporary replacement.
 Failing this, a student could be sent home to rectify the issue or placed in a consequence room.

 The Principal will make the final decision of whether items of uniform are acceptable.
-If you are unsure whether or not certain items of uniform meet our uniform requirements, please check with the academy before you purchase them.
+If you are unsure whether or not certain items of uniform meet our uniform requirements, please check with the Academy before you purchase them.

 There are certain items of our uniform that can only be bought from specific providers.
-These items
+These items include:

+- Academy tie

+- Academy blazer with badge

-- Academy tie - · Academy approved skirt
+- Academy approved skirt